stared/jekyll-blog-pre-2022/_drafts/human-vs-machine-learning.markdown

 * too much memorization,
 * extrapolation from too sparse data.

 I will discussed both "active" cases, and ones frozen in the culture.

 ## Examples of overfitting

+To much memorization.

 ### Exams

 You are a student learning for a difficult exam.
 Would you rather:

-* revise note, re-read textb
+* revise note, re-read text,
 * study exam questions.

 In the worst case, if you memorize answers (question 1-A, 2-C, 3-A, 4-D, ...) it will works extremely well for the same exam set, but your accuracy will drop to guess-by chance level for a different question set (or even: a different order of answers).